 2. No meat, eggs OK

 3. No meat except chicken.

 4. No meat except chicken, fish, mutton and lamb.

 Rice fasting also occurs on certain days for some Hindu devotees.
-For this reason it is a good idea to have both rice and flat bread like naan or chapati available.
+For this reason it may be a good idea to have both rice and flat bread like naan or chapati available.